HoangATran/AdaDGS/README.md

 </div>

-### Features of the code
+### Features
 - Directionally smoothing objective functions with Gaussian kernel for nonlocal exploration in each direction
 - Gauss-Hermite quadrature for approximating DGS gradient
 - Backtracking line search for adaptively updating smoothing radius and step size

-- (Optional) Random generation of smoothing directions to enhance exploration
+### AdaDGS codes
+This is the code to run AdaDGS algorithm on high-dimensional benchmark functions

 ### Benchmark functions